Selenium

 2. Selenium Grid enhanced with updates:

-• The earlier versions of Selenium Grid were complex as it was based on Hub and Node(s) architecture.
-The Hub and Node(s) need to be separately started when performing automation tests.
+• The earlier versions of Selenium Grid were complex, based on a Hub and Node(s) architecture.
+The Hub and Node(s) must be need to be separately started when performing automation tests.

 • In Selenium 4, Hub and Node (s) are packed in a single jar file, which means once the server starts, it acts as both Hub and Node.